blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 ## Building and Testing the Sample

-The included sample is the default Cordova Hello World application created by the __cordova/create__ command.
-It is ready to run on your simulator simply by calling __cordova/run__ in the sample directory.
+The included sample is the default Cordova Hello World application created by the __cordova create__ command.
+It is ready to run on your simulator simply by calling __cordova run__ in the sample directory.
 It has been altered to include a div in _index.html_ for displaying the test data, and a set of test functions in _js/index.js_ to excercise the template API and display some results.

-To use the plugin in another project, that's been created with Cordova, run __cordova/plugin add <path to this Template folder>/plugin__
+To use the plugin in another project, that's been created with Cordova, run __cordova plugin add <path to this Template folder>/plugin__

 Then you can call the methods with the namespace __community.templateplugin__, and that should appear in WebInspector as an Object so you can see what APIs are available.
 The example APIs included will be detailed later in this guide.